astropy/halotools/docs/mock_making/quickstart_guide.rst

 The simplest way to get up and running with a mock galaxy catalog
 is to just use one of the default models that come pre-loaded with Halotools.
-In this quickstart guide, we'll use a simple HOD-style model:
+In this quickstart guide, we'll use a simple HOD-style model based on `~halotools.empirical_models.Zheng07`.

 >>> hod_model = empirical_models.preloaded_models.Zheng07()

-The above line of code calls the `~halotools.empirical_models.HodModelFactory` and returns a model object based on Kravtsov et al. (2004), arXiv:0308519.
 For a list of other out-of-the-box model options you can choose from, see :ref:`list_of_default_models`.